indiesaudi/website/docs/advanced/embedding/scripting.md

 The early results of switching showed that there was a 50 to 150 times performance increase in switching from LSL/interpreted to LSL/Mono.

-The [Unity3D](http://unity3d.com) game design engine uses Mono to provide scripting capabilities to the applications and games built with it by supporting Boo, C# and UnityScript (a strongly-typed version of Javascript which helps make the code faster).
+The [Unity3D](http://unity3d.com) game design engine uses Mono to provide scripting capabilities to the applications and games built with it by supporting C#.

 Language Support
 ----------------